mrazomej/phd/src/chapter_05/section_05_multiple_gene_copy.md

 repository.](https://github.com/RPGroup-PBoC/chann_cap).](ch5_fig12){#fig:ch5_fig12
 short-caption="Protein noise of the unregulated promoter"}

-To further test the model predictive power we compare the predictions for the three-state regulated promoter. [@Fig:ch5_fig13] shows the theoretical predictions for the single- and multi-promoter model for varying repressor copy numbers and repressor-DNA binding affinities as a function of the inducer concentration.
-We can see again that our zero-parameter fits systematically underestimates the noise for all strains and all inducer concentrations.
-We highlight that the $y$-axis is shown in a log-scale to emphasize more this deviation; but, as we will show in the next section, our predictions still fall within a factor of two from the experimental data.
+To further test the model predictive power, we compare the predictions for the three-state regulated promoter. [@Fig:ch5_fig13] shows the theoretical predictions for the single- and multi-promoter model for varying repressor copy numbers and repressor-DNA binding affinities as a function of the inducer concentration.
+Again, we can see that our zero-parameter fits systematically underestimate the noise for all strains and all inducer concentrations.
+We highlight that the $y$-axis is shown in a log-scale to emphasize this deviation more, but, as we will show in the next section, our predictions still fall within a factor of two from the experimental data.

 ![**Protein noise of the regulated promoter.** Comparison of the experimental